ajbeck800/CS121_Project_7_Beck/README.md

 while keepGoing is true:
-    set int guess to the mean of lower and upper increment turns
+    set int guess to the mean of lower and upper use a rounding function to round guess down increment turns
     ask user to enter h, l, or c (Too High, Too Low, or Correct) put it in string feedback